 To help you make good data-informed decisions, you must track the actual cost of new business projects across the agency regarding staff time, overtime, freelance time, your time, and anyone else involved.
 For a high-performance business development program, this is absolutely essential.
 You must religiously track all impacts of new business and then use the data to help decide what new opportunities to green light and which to say no to.
 If you know you need 30 hours of a designer and that designer is already overbooked, the effect will be either a half-hearted effort or a designer who is likely to leave.

 It is a challenge, and many agencies will kick the can down the street; we want to start winning again and cross that bridge if it comes.
-But it will come, and if you wait, you will be sorry.
+But it will come; if you wait, you will be sorry.
 I recommend you incorporate a tracking methodology right from the start.
-Over time, you will get a better picture of the cost and impact and plan more confidently for the next one.
+Over time, you will better understand the cost and impact and plan more confidently for the next one.
 You will also have a better sense of freelance needs to factor into your planning.
 Most importantly, you'll have a tool you can take to agency leadership and provide fair notice about the demands coming up from new business.

 I worked at an agency long ago as the head of new business.
 The agency owner and leadership were committed to growth.
 The momentum was slow to start since they had never done any cold prospecting before.
 Initially, some smaller opportunities emerged from a steady pipeline.
-In the second year, a significant opportunity came up, their biggest one to date.
+A significant opportunity came up in the second year, their biggest one to date.
 Suddenly there was hesitation because of the strain on busy staff and the challenges of staffing up to support it.
 We won the business, but within months another bigger opportunity emerged.
 Internal discussions turned into arguments, but the agency owner made the call to proceed.
 We won, and you could see the agency seams bursting.

 Within a couple of weeks, the agency owner called me into her office to tell me she was letting me go.
 Her leadership was threatening to quit.
 They wanted to go back to the way things were before, with manageable days and limited growth.
 They were also upset that I was earning far more than anyone else because of commissions from new clients.
 Even though I had an iron-clad contract, the owner said she would not pay any commissions on this new client or any client still within the one-year commission period despite our contract stating otherwise.
 We got lawyers.
 Theirs dragged the process out.
 I ran out of money and ended up with nothing except a harsh lesson in the unintended consequences of new business.
 Too much new business is a bad thing.
 Too little new business is a bad thing.
 Finding the right balance is priceless.